SaisatwikBiku/python-salad/README.md

 # Python Salad

 Welcome to the Python Salad repository!
-This is a collection of Python projects that I have been working on while learning the language.
+This is a collection of projects that I have been working on while learning programming.

 ## Projects